WebAssembly/wasmint/README.md

 * The LEB128 parser could be buggy for big(ger) 32 bit integers
 * Not all instructions from the draft are supported yet.
-* Parameters for function calls are not supported yet.

 ## Binary format